 Where do we begin?
-There are many things we could tell you about Aly & Richie’s wedding at The Old School in Nashville.
+There are many things we could tell you about Aly & Richie’s The Old School Wedding in Nashville.

 We could tell you about the joy-filled, giddy smiles these two couldn’t help but share every time they were with one another.
 We could tell you about the proud look on Richie’s face when he saw Aly walking down the aisle (cue tears).
 We could tell you about the warmth and kindness that emanated from every guest and family member in attendance.
 But the story that really feels appropriate to tell here is the story of how these two came to be…